eclipse-ecal/ecal/README.md

 #### Qt 5

-Install Qt5 by starting the installer and selecting `msvc2015 32-bit` and `msvc2015 64-bit` from the latest Qt5 version.
+Install Qt5 by starting the installer and selecting `msvc2015 32-bit` and `msvc2015 64-bit` (VS2015) or `msvc2017 32-bit` and `msvc2017 64-bit` (VS2017) from the latest Qt5 version.
 Create an environment variable `QT5_ROOT_DIRECTORY` that points to the directory containing the architecture-specific folders.
 It should look like this:

     %QT5_ROOT_DIRECTORY%
       ├ msvc2015
+      ├ msvc2015_64
+      ├ msvc2017
-      └ msvc2015_64
+      └ msvc2017_64

 #### Build eCAL